veronicie/alpha-blog/README.md

 Summary of changes:

-- Added logged in and current user == article user based restrictions to articles/_article.html.erb partial, articles/show.html.erb, users/index.html.erb and users/show.html.erb.

-- Restricted the new article creation option in the navigation menu to logged in users only.
+- Added require user method in application controller.

+- Added require same user private method in articles controller.

+- Used the two methods defined above as before_action methods in a few actions to restrict activities in the articles controller.

-- Added a dropdown with users profile action links.
+- Added require_same_user method to users controller.

+- Used require_same_user and require_user methods to restrict certain actions in the users controller.